quentinf00/flexlock/docs/flexcli.md

 ## Parallelization

-`@clicfg` also provides built-in support for running multiple tasks in parallel.
+`@flexcli` also provides built-in support for running multiple tasks in parallel.

 ### 1. Local Parallelization